-Opioid dependence is a long-lasting (chronic) disease that can cause major health, social, and economic problems.
+Opioid use disorder is a long-lasting (chronic) disease that can cause major health, social, and economic problems.
 Opioids are a class of drugs that act in the nervous system to produce feelings of pleasure and pain relief.
 Some opioids are legally prescribed by healthcare providers to manage severe and chronic pain.
 Commonly prescribed opioids include oxycodone, fentanyl, buprenorphine, methadone, oxymorphone, hydrocodone, codeine, and morphine.
 Some other opioids, such as heroin, are illegal drugs of abuse.

-Opioid dependence can cause life-threatening health problems, including the risk of overdose.
+Opioid use disorder can cause life-threatening health problems, including the risk of overdose.
 Overdose occurs when high doses of opioids cause breathing to slow or stop, leading to unconsciousness and death if the overdose is not treated immediately.
 Both legal and illegal opioids carry a risk of overdose if a person takes too much of the drug, or if opioids are combined with other drugs (particularly tranquilizers called benzodiazepines).

 GET HELP NOW!